 - Digital color: RGB and HEX codes

-Element 4: Typography
+Element 4: Typography and font guidelines

 Another big part of identity design is font selection.
 Your brand needs will dictate whether one typeface family will meet all your needs or if you want to define multiple brand fonts.
 A good rule of thumb is to use a different font than the one in your logo, since the contrast will help it stand out.
 A seasoned designer can guide you through this process.